Hal Rogers: Tenure

 Kentucky state biographer Amy Witherbee commented: "Rogers's multiple roles on the Appropriations Committee have honed his skills as a bipartisan negotiator, and his economically challenged district often prompts him to stray from hard-line conservative stances.
 Although voting with his party against raising environmental standards on sports utility vehicles and against a controversial amendment that would have prohibited oil drilling in the Arctic National Wildlife Refuge, Rogers has been the creator and leading proponent of large environmental protection and clean-up programs throughout the Appalachian region. ...
 [His] reluctance to involve the federal government in local issues has not deterred him from supporting a multitude of economic development programs aimed at creating new job bases in economically disadvantaged areas, and particularly in Appalachia.
 In 1993, Rogers was one of only three Republicans to vote for then-President Bill Clinton's economic stimulus package.
 In March 2003, Rogers's ability to work through the bipartisan tangles of the Appropriations Committee won him the chairmanship on the subcommittee designated to control funding for the new Department of Homeland Security."

 Ready evidence is found on March 20, 2008, when the invitation to testify in support of environmental legislation by Democratic House Majority Leader Rocky Adkins, and, on the same day, a rare invitation to speak from the Senate floor was afforded by Republican Senate Majority Leader Senator David L. Williams of Cumberland County as part of the Senate's unanimously passed bipartisan resolution honoring Rogers for his service.

 Rogers called a bill to reduce funding for law enforcement "the result of this new Republican majority's commitment to bring about real change in the way Washington spends the people's money".

 In 2011 Rogers voted for the National Defense Authorization Act for Fiscal Year 2012, which included a controversial provision that allowed the government and the military to indefinitely detain American citizens and others without trial.

 In December 2017 Rogers voted for the Tax Cuts and Jobs Act of 2017.

-Rogers, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.
+Rogers, along with all other congressional Republicans, voted against the American Rescue Plan Act of 2021.

+Following Grace Napolitano's retirement in 2024, Rogers became the oldest voting member of the House (Washington, D.C.
+Delegate Eleanor Holmes Norton, who cannot vote on the House floor, is older).